 [Text on page]: He did not have to stay in the water long, before he was quite well done, and as hard as a brick all the way through; so, untying the rag, he jumped out of the kettle as tough and as bright as any hardboiled Egg.
 The calico had marked him from head to foot with big, bright, red spots, he was as…

-[Long Description]: This is a drawing of a smiling Humpty Dumpty in the air as he jumps out of the pot.
+[Alt-text]: This is a drawing of a smiling Humpty Dumpty in the air as he jumps out of the pot.
 Holding his short slightly bent arms up in the air and his legs extended, he barely makes it out as his front foot is only slightly past the lip of the pot.
-The brown pot appears to be smiling and sits on a wood fire.
+The brown pot has a smiling face and sits on a wood fire.
 Yellow and orange flames, some tall and some short, move around the pot like they are dancing.

 Since the book is for young children, we have used the term “drawing” rather than “illustration” for clarity, and added “This is a” to the beginning of the phrase to clear up any confusion when reading the description.
 Normally we do not do this because we want to be concise, but it would not support children’s learning of strong sentence structure.
 We have also avoided using the phrase “in motion” to describe Humpty Dumpty’s jump even though it would be a more elegant description.
 This is because it might not make sense to a younger reader.